-- Building lease renewals and new site plans - Mergers and acquisition activity
+- Building lease renewals and new site plans

+- · Mergers and acquisition activity

+- Annual facilities risk assessments

-Annual fac ilities risk ass sessments Physical: Medium Expenditure Chronic Long Physical Expenditure The IPPC 2023 report explains that global temperature rise will hit 1.5°C by the mid 2030s regardless of any action taken from now.
+1 1 Physical: Chronic Physical Medium Long Expenditure The IPPC 2023 report explains that global temperature rise will hit 1.5°C by the mid 2030s regardless of any action taken from now.
 We can expect prolonged heatwaves, sea-level rise, loss of species and biodiversity, and disruption to global transport and supply chains.
 Risk to locations: This level of temperature rise is likely to result in a 10-16cm sea level rise across Europe.
 The NASA sea level tool was used to map regions below 0.1m above sea level, and it was assumed that any sites located within these areas could be at risk of flooding as a result of sea-level rise.
 In the UK, two sites are located less than 0.1m above sea level, with a further two locations close to potential areas of risk.
-Party March Impact on operating costs: An increased temperature will result in an increased requirement for cooling.
+Impact on operating costs: An increased temperature will result in an increased requirement for cooling.
 Paragon has estimated an increase in energy use of 10% from extra cooling, and an estimated 30 locations may require upgraded cooling equipment by 2035.
 Supply chain operations: temperature rise and political instability are likely to affect the cost and availability of our raw materials and energy.
 Paragon has not yet assessed the impact on our business.